BoiteAKlou/boiteaclou.github.io/_posts/2018-06-05-Introduction-to-Buffer-Overflows-CookieJar-AngstromCTF.md

 At this point, you should be able to start guessing the impact of such vulnerability.

-Indeed, we have 64 bytes of memory allocated to our buffer, but what happens if we try to write more than 64 bytes ?
+Indeed, we have 64 bytes of memory allocated to our buffer, but what happens if we try to write more than 64 bytes?

 Any idea? ...
 It simply **overwrites the values** stored in variables that are located below the buffer on the stack.